-If you were previously married in a Christian ceremony conducted by a member of the clergy, DeArruda Weddings + Marriage can help you resolve the spiritual dissolution of your former marriage so that you can freely marrying again.
+If you were previously married in a Christian ceremony conducted by a member of the clergy, DeArruda Weddings + Marriage can help you resolve the spiritual dissolution of your former marriage so that you can freely marry again.

 This is not a roadblock, but a course correction.
 We conduct ceremonies for many people whose previous marriages ended in divorce from all sorts of unexpected trials.
 We work with and encourage every couple to build a strong foundation for an unbreakable lifelong partnership, no matter what you’ve experienced in the past.

 Couples who long for the God-given order of marriage and family deserve to experience the depth of relationship that awaits them.
 We believe that forgiveness and reconciliation are necessary gifts to heal the wounds you have sustained.
 If you’re considering marrying again, we encourage you to call for a free, no-obligation consultation to discuss our services.